jasondegraw/OpenStudio-CONTAM-Utilities/README.md

       -l [ --level ] arg      airtightness: Leaky|Average|Tight (default: Average)
       -q [ --quiet ]          suppress progress output

-## compinf

-Coming soon

 ## simplefitinf

 Coming soon

-## epw2wth

-Convert an EPW file into the CONTAM WTH format.
-This is a stand-alone program that uses the same code that osm2prj uses to do the EPW conversion.

 ## Building the Programs